-Did we obtain all possible combinations of A and B?
+Did we obtain all possible combinations of \mathbf{A} and \mathbf{B} ?
 The above approach could be tedious for large data sets.
-The sequence for B is easier to create, so we'll do that first:
+The sequence for \mathbf{B} is easier to create, so we'll do that first:

-'''

-B = rep(1:4,3)

-'''
+B=rep(1:4,3)

 The above command repeats the sequence 1 through 4 three times.
-Generating the levels of factor A requires us to repeat each index 4 times before moving on to the next index, so we need an entire vector (4,4,4) to indicate how often each element is repeated.
+A requires us to repeat each index 4 times before moving on to the next index, so we need an entire vector (4,4,4) to indicate how often each element is repeated.
 As the second argument to rep, we could use either c(4,4,4) or the second rep command shown below.
 The first method is actually a little more transparent, though we use the second method below, since it is a little more compact.